Phoncoin/phonchain-node/README.md

 secured by real smartphones via **Proof-of-Phone Secure v4.1 (PoP-S4.1)**.

 This repository contains the **reference node software** (gateway + core modes).

+⚠️ **This repository does NOT define the consensus or network identity.**
-The **canonical protocol definitions, bootstrap rules, and mainnet anchors** are published separately and are mandatory for network identity.
+Canonical protocol rules, bootstrap anchors and genesis parameters are defined separately and are mandatory.

 ---